zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 **Constraints:**
 - You MUST accept two git references as input (e.g., `v1.0.0` and `v1.1.0`, or `release/1.0` and `release/1.1`)
 - You MUST validate that both references are provided
-- You MUST record the base reference (older) and head reference (newer) in your notebook
+- You MUST track the base reference (older) and head reference (newer) for use throughout the workflow
 - You SHOULD use semantic version tags when available (e.g., `v1.14.0`, `v1.15.0`)
 - You MAY accept branch names if tags are not available